TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 #.
 Webhook was added

-   GitHub should show an notice that creation of Webhook was successful.
+   GitHub should show a notice that creation of webhook was successful.

    .. figure:: /images/webhook/github/webhook-added.png
       :width: 932